SMC-Developments/docs/action-types/variable.md

 <br>`[variable]`

 **Description**
 <br>Resolves a variable and sends the resulting text to the player.
-Supports dynamic parameter replacement using key=value pairs, which are injected into placeholders (e.g. `{placeholder}`) defined in the variable.

 ## Syntax
 ```